 I can really recommend family-run Ristorante Bilacus that serves delicious risotto as well as a variety of other local dishes.
 In warmer months you can have lunch on their secluded outdoor terrace full of beautiful flowers.

 Take a cooking class

-If you want to experience local life and food in Bellagio, consider taking an Italian cooking class with an award-winning chef at Villa Casanova.
-The hands-on cooking lesson is followed by a delicious self-made lunch.
-It also includes several nice surprises that will make this a truly unforgettable experience in Bellagio.
+If you want to experience local life and food in Bellagio, consider taking an Italian cooking class in Bellagio.
+Most of these hands-on cooking lessons are followed by a delicious self-made lunch.
+Some also include several nice surprises that will make this a truly unforgettable experience in Bellagio.

 Stay at a really nice hotel in Bellagio

-Bellagio has plenty of choice when it comes to accommodation and despite its fame, you can find a place to stay for any budget.
+Bellagio has plenty of choices when it comes to accommodation and despite its fame, you can find a place to stay for any budget.

 However, if you want to experience what a vacation on Italian Lakes is truly about, you may want to splurge just a little.
 No matter where you decide to stay, get a room with a view of the lake and you’ll never want to leave!

 Here you can find the best deals for Bellagio accommodation and below I list just a few of the best hotels in Bellagio.
 This list of the best places to stay in Bellagio is based on traveler reviews and recommendations (I read a couple of hundred of them, so that you don’t have to waste your time).